Family in Chinatown

 Willie Howard Mays Statue

 Even non-sports fans will appreciate the Oracle Park entrance: Willie Mays Plaza is home to 24 (his jersey number) palm trees and a nine-foot bronze sculpture of the African American Hall of Fame center fielder.
-Stroll along McCovey Cove into China Basin park and view the larger-than-life statue of another living legend: Willie McCovey.
-All year-round, baseball fans can enjoy a behind-the-scenes-tour of the waterfront park to learn more about other legends like Orlando Cepeda, Juan Marichal, and Barry Bonds.
+Stroll along McCovey Cove into China Basin and view the larger-than-life statue of another living legend: Willie McCovey.
+All year-round, baseball fans can enjoy a behind-the-scenes-tour of the ballpark to learn more about other legends like Orlando Cepeda, Juan Marichal, and Barry Bonds.

 More Information